He sat beneath a Banyan tree; absolutely mum,

-Every house is clean but every road foul,
+He notices that every house is clean but roads outside – foul,

-No sound of laughter but on every face a frown.
+No sound of laughter anywhere but on every face – a frown.

-Nothing is valuable but everything has a price.
+Nothing is valuable here but everything has a price.

-Inviting temples but there’s no one inside praying,
+Inviting temples on every corner but there’s no one inside praying,

-Everyone listens but with only the intention of saying.
+Everyone nods and listens but with only the intention of saying.